07 3211 1117

 Relationship & Marriage Counselling Brisbane

-The Centre for Human Potential (CFHP) is committed to helping couples find their way back to a happier, healthier life together.
-We understand that your relationship or marriage is deeply personal – our counsellors will provide a compassionate and non-judgemental space for your to work through your concerns with professional support.
+The Centre for Human Potential (CFHP) is committed to helping couples find their way back to a happier, healthier life together through relationship counselling.
+We understand that your relationship or marriage is deeply personal – our counsellors will provide a compassionate and non-judgemental space for your to work through your concerns with support, empathy, and tools to grow.

 Most relationships will face hardship or conflict at one point or another – that’s the nature of sharing your life with someone.
-Whatever hardship you may be facing, at CFHP, our qualified and accredited relationship psychologists work to help you move your relationship in the direction or rebuilding, restoring, and connecting.
+However, many of us do not have the learned tools or skills to be able to effectively work together through these hardships as a partnership, leading to conflict.
+Whatever concern you may be facing, at CFHP, our qualified and accredited Brisbane couples therapists work to help you move your relationship in the direction of rebuilding, restoring, and connecting.

 Couples and marriage counselling sessions